rogerallen/oversampler/README.md

     (sampled-cello :note 50 :level 0.5) ;; mf sample
     (sampled-cello :note 50 :level 0.9) ;; ff sample

+### Note on/off control

+For precise control of both note on & note off, consider using explicit gate control of the envelope.
+Setting the :play-buf-action to NO-ACTION will prevent overtone from complaining if you try to turn off a synth that no longer exists.

+    (def synth-id (sampled-piano :note 60 :gate 1 :play-buf-action NO-ACTION)) ;; ...wait until you get a note-off, then stop the synth....
+    (o/ctl synth-id :gate 0)

 ### Analysis

 Analysis code is under development & doesn't have any docs.
 See